Why connect your editor

 Step 3: Drive Tavus from your agent

-Once authenticated, the full Tavus toolset is available: PAL CRUD, faces, conversations, builder, chat-mode testing, guardrails, objectives, tools, and pronunciation dictionaries.
+Once authenticated, the full Tavus toolset is available: PAL CRUD, faces, conversations, builder, chat-mode testing, guardrails, objectives, tools, pronunciation dictionaries, built-in PAL Maker capabilities (Magic Canvas, Slide Presenter, Web Search, Perception, Memory), and Knowledge documents.
 See Agentic PAL building & testing for the autonomous PAL loop, or the MCP tools reference for the full catalog.

 MCP tools return data and file manifests.
 They do not write files themselves.
 Your client decides what to do with the returned data, such as writing a generated tool handler into your repo.